How Faculty Can Make an Impact

 Publicly Engaged Research

 Publicly engaged scholarship is collaborative research in which partners create, refine, conserve and exchange mutually beneficial and socially relevant knowledge.
 It can involve community-focused research, participatory research, or community-based participatory research.

 Researchers have partnered with businesses, community organizations, government agencies, academics from other institutions, elected officials and nonprofits.

 Publicly engaged scholarship can also take the form of a creative activity, in which partners create, share and apply knowledge through artistic expression for the benefit of an external audience.

 Get started by reviewing these Research Funding Opportunities or contacting the Office for Innovation Development and Commercialization.

 Publicly engaged courses offer students educational experiences where they can work with or for external partners in mutually beneficial collaborations.
 These credit-bearing activities deepen students’ knowledge, skills and civic awareness, while addressing our communities’ needs.

 Experiential learning can be embedded into your existing courses, allowing students to apply what they learn in the classroom to real-world situations and problems.
 It can take the form of creative works, client and community projects, field trips, site visits or capstone courses.

-Get started with these resources from the Center for Experiential Education:
+Get started with these resources from the Minerva Center for High Impact Learning: